adisinghstudent/adisinghstudent/README.md

 ### 🛠 Projects I’m Proud Of
 - ⚙️ **Dereference IDE** — multiprocessing Rust IDE for LLMs with parallel agent execution and persistent context.
-  > 2,000+ users · 300k visits in 24 hours · backed by Anthropic & EF
+  > 2,000+ users · 300k visits in 24 hours · backed by Anthropic for startups and Google for startups & EF

 - 💬 **LlamaChat** — AI messaging app built at Buildspace SF; **500+ users in first week**.
 - 🧠 **MuZero & AlphaZero Agents** — implemented self-learning RL agents to prove deep technical range.